Managing Users, Groups and Roles

 Authorization: Bearer YOUR_BEARER_TOKEN

-The response is an actual ID Token, Base 64 encoded:
+The response is an actual ID Token encoded in Base64:

 eyJraWQiOiIxNTM2ODU0OTk4MTA3IiwiYWxnIjoiUlMyNTYifQ.eyJzdWIiOiJqb2huLnNtaXRoQGdtYWlsLmNvbSIsImVtYWlsX3ZlcmlmaWV